Can Ovarian Cysts Make It Difficult To Get Pregnant?

 Can Ovarian Cysts Make It Difficult To Get Pregnant_

 Several health conditions may upset your plans of having a baby by affecting your fertility.
 One such health condition is the presence of ovarian cysts.
-Continue reading to know more about ovarian cysts and your chances of getting pregnant with them. pregnancy pillow
+Continue reading to learn more about ovarian cysts and your chances of getting pregnant with them.

 In This Article

-Ovarian cysts are small pouches filled with fluid found in the ovary.
+Ovarian cysts are small pouches filled with fluid found on or inside the ovary (1).
 Cysts can naturally happen as a result of the ovulation cycle.
-In most cases, the cyst will either break or get re-absorbed and are quite common and harmless.
-However, there are some cysts that can affect your pregnancy and can cause pain and bloating.
+In most cases, the cyst will either break or get re-absorbed and are quite common and harmless (2).
+However, some cysts can affect your pregnancy and can cause pain and bloating.

 Causes of ovarian cyst